mazharulsabbir/odoo_project_team/README.md

   - **Statistics Cards:**
     - Total Tasks (clickable to view task list)
-    - Done Tasks
-    - In Progress Tasks
-    - To Do Tasks
+    - Dynamic stage cards showing actual stage names from your projects
+    - Automatic color coding: green for Done/Completed stages, yellow for In Progress/Doing stages, blue for others
+    - Cards adapt to your workflow - no fixed statuses

   - **Assignee Table:**
-    - Shows all active team members with their task counts
+    - Shows all active team members
+    - Total task count per user
+    - Stage-wise breakdown as colored pills (e.g., "To Do: 5", "In Progress: 3", "Done: 2")
     - "View Tasks" button opens filtered task list for that user
     - Always displays all users, even with zero tasks